mppatterson84/verbose-pancake/README.md

   * The ability to select whether to publish a post or not.
 If unpublished the post will not be visible to anyone except the author.
     Also, a banner will display at the top of the post which clearly informs the author that the post is not published.
   * A post will display a "Created at" date and time as well as an "Updated at" date and time.
     The "Updated at:" text will not be displayed when the post is created.
-Only when the post has actually been later updated will it display "Updated at:" with it's respective date and time.
+Only when the post has been later updated will it display "Updated at:" with it's respective date and time.